canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

-How to Tune IRQ Affinity
+How to tune IRQ affinity
 =========================

 IRQ (Interrupt Request) affinity refers to assigning interrupt service routines